-I started panoramic photography 11 years ago and collected a lot of high resolution panoramas.
+I, Thomas Worbs started panoramic photography in 1999 and collected a lot of high resolution panoramas.
 Due to limited bandwidth and poor player technology it was not possible to publish them adequately on the internet.
-Now technology and bandwidth are available and I found some time.
-I brought my vision with a few of my ideas live.
-More will come.
-Enjoy Mountainpanoramas.
+In 2010 technology (Adobe Flash) and bandwidth were available and I found some time.
+I brought my vision with a few of my ideas live in a first version of Mountainpanorama.

-Thanks to all friends who supported and motivated me to build this website, especially to Roland Hoffmann contributing beautiful panoramas as the first photographer, to Markus Glatter who helped me with PHP programming, to Dirk Becker who posted a lot of panoramas taken at stunning places while the site was not live yet, and to my family for the patience and support during launch of this project.
+Thanks to all friends who supported and motivated me to build this website, especially to Roland Hoffmann contributing beautiful panoramas as the first photographer, to Markus Glatter who helped me with PHP programming, to Dirk Becker who posted a lot of panoramas taken at stunning places while the site was not live yet (now he is the contributer with most panoramic images), and to my family for the patience and support during launch of this project and the subsequent redesigns.

 Giving Mountainpanoramas a link in your website is very much appreciated.
 When you link please stick to the rules laid down below.
 Thanks.